raff/elseql-j/README.md

 * By default elseql will try to connect to localhost:9200
 * host and port can be specified on the command line using the "--host" option (see USAGE)
 * host and port can also be specified via the environment variable ELSEQL_HOST

-* If the ElasticSearch server is behind a firewall (or listening only for localhost connections) but the machine is running an SSH daemon, elseql also accept "tunnel" connections (it will tunnel ES HTTP requests over SSH) by specifying the host URL as 'tunnel:user:password@remotehost:remoteport'
+* If the ElasticSearch server is behind a firewall (or listening only for localhost connections) but the machine is running an SSH daemon, elseql also accept "tunnel" connections (it will tunnel ES HTTP requests over SSH) by specifying the host URL as 'tunnel:user:password@remotehost:remoteport'.
-** This will create a tunnell from localhost:remoteport to remotehost:remoteport using the appropriate credentials ** For now only password authentication is supported ** For simplification currently you cannot specify a local port different than the remote port
+This will create a tunnell from localhost:remoteport to remotehost:remoteport using the appropriate credentials.
+For now only password authentication is supported.
+For simplification currently you cannot specify a local port different than the remote port

 ### QUERY